Divorce in Rhode Island (2026)

 - Response.
 The respondent files an answer and may file a counterclaim.

 - Financial disclosures.
-Both parties exchange financial statements.
+Both parties exchange financial statements — Rhode Island requires detailed financial statements early in the process.

 - Negotiation or settlement.
 The parties attempt to resolve issues related to property, alimony, and custody.